Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Appendix: Validation Experiments for Grade Models Built Using ML Surface Warping and Gaussian Processes

 Following the approach in \cite{leung2020bayesian}, R\textsubscript{2} cdf error scores are computed to facilitate performance comparison.
-In essence, the R\textsubscript{2} error score, $e_{\text{R}_2}$, is obtained by integrating the difference between the ideal and actual cdf curves from a plot where the x and y axes correspond to sorted r\textsubscript{2} values and cumulative tonnage percentages, respectively.
+In essence, the R\textsubscript{2} error score, $e_{\text{R}_2}$, is obtained by integrating the difference between the ideal and actual cdf curves from a plot where the x and y axes correspond to sorted R\textsubscript{2} values and cumulative tonnage percentages, respectively.
 An example of this is shown in Fig.~\ref{fig:r2-reconciliation-example}.
-This generates 200 raw values given 2 pits, 5 benches, 4 chemical components and 10 models.
-For clarity, all 10 models go through the common processes of \textit{block model spatial restructuring} (given surfaces) \cite{leung2020structure} and \textit{inferencing} described in \cite{leung2020bayesian}, where they differ is that ``unwarped'' does not use any warped surfaces during this modelling process, ``y-chart'' uses warped surfaces obtained via the $y(\mathbf{c})\!\mid\! g$ route, and the remaining eight models all use ML warped surfaces that utilise $p(g\!\mid\!\mathbf{c})$ estimates.
+This generates 400 raw values given 2 pits, 5 benches, 4 chemical components and 10 models.
+For clarity, all 10 models go through the common processes of \textit{block model spatial restructuring} given a set of surfaces \cite{leung2020structure} and \textit{inferencing} described in \cite{leung2020bayesian}, where they differ is that ``unwarped'' does not use any warped surfaces during this modelling process, ``y-chart'' uses warped surfaces obtained via the $y(\mathbf{c})\!\mid\! g$ route, and the remaining eight models all use ML warped surfaces that utilize $p(g\!\mid\!\mathbf{c})$ estimates.

-The computed raw r\textsubscript{2} values are quite dense and difficult to interpret.
-To extract overall trends, the geometric mean error score, $\mu_{\text{R}_2}$, and normalised R\textsubscript{2} error scores, $e'_{\text{R}_2}$, are computed from the raw error scores, $e_{\text{R}_2}$, and presented in Table~\ref{tab:reconciliation-geomean-94e4}.
-The geometric mean is given by
+The computed raw R\textsubscript{2} values are quite dense and difficult to interpret.
+To extract overall trends, the geometric mean error score, $\mu_{\text{R}_2}$, and normalized R\textsubscript{2} error scores, $e'_{\text{R}_2}$, are computed from the raw error scores, $e_{\text{R}_2}$, and presented in Table~\ref{tab:reconciliation-geomean-94e4}.
+For a given chemical, the geometric mean is given by